 Tactics are the key elements of your strategy that will help you track your progress toward accomplishment.
 Tactics are milestones or significant deliverables of the strategy, not quick jobs that may be performed by checking a box.

 Despite the fact that every business has a plan that is personalized to its specific aims and objectives, hospitals and healthcare systems should ask themselves a few key questions before embarking on knowing strategic planning models in healthcare.

 Every organization has its own set of financial objectives.
-Focusing on precise, attainable financial goals for the future of any organization's finances is critical to ensuring that the strategic planning models in healthcare are long-term beneficial.
+Focusing on precise, attainable financial goals for the future of any organization's finances is critical to ensuring that the healthcare strategic planning models are long-term beneficial.